 - The 2007 Pew survey on religion in America was a very well run national telephone survey by a modern, professional survey organization.
-The response rate was around 35%. - The Spring 2007 HSS survey of students' satisfaction with HSS advising was conducted by inviting all HSS students by email to go to surveymonkey.com to fill out a survey.
+The response rate was around 35%. - The Spring 2007 Dietrich College of Humanities and Social Sciences (HSS) survey of students' satisfaction with HSS advising was conducted by inviting all HSS students by email to go to surveymonkey.com to fill out a survey.
 There was no nonresponse followup of any kind, except for generic spam from HSS that the surveymonkey survey was "still open".
-As an incentive a raffle was held for a prize to be given to one of the students who completed the survey.
+As an incentive a raffle was held for a prize (an ipod, I believe) to be given to one of the students who completed the survey.
 The response rate was around 23%.